Ko-fi/kofi-wordpress-button/Readme.txt

 You don't need to provide any of the options unless required, the options will default to the settings from the plugin settings page if not specified.

+= How can I control which pages the Floating Button displays on? =

+By default, the floating button displays on every page when enabled.
+You can override it on individual posts and pages with the `Display floating button on this page` setting to hide on specific pages, or alternatively display only on specific pages when disabled globally.
+For more advanced use cases, you can use the `kofi_display_floating_button` filter.

 = Acknowledgements =

 * Thanks to @mlchaves for his assistance with making the plugin php7.3 compliant.